 - Flu-like symptoms, such as headache, fever, and fatigue

 - Pain, tingling, or itching at the site of the bite wound or other site of viral entry

 - Painful spasms and contractions of the throat when swallowing

 What Is the Rabies Vaccine?The vaccine is made from killed rabies virus.
 It is given by injection.

 Who Should Get Vaccinated and When?There are 2 reasons someone should get the rabies vaccines:

 Preventive VaccinationThis is for people at high risk of exposure to rabies, such as:

 - Rabies laboratory workers

 - Travelers who may come in contact with rabid animals

 Vaccination After ExposureThis vaccination is given to anyone who has been bitten by an animal or was exposed to rabies.
 This treatment includes 4 doses of rabies vaccine.
 One dose is given right away.
 Three more doses are given on the third, seventh, and fourteenth days.
+(Persons who are immunosuppressed should receive 5 doses of vaccine).
 A shot of rabies-specific immune globulin (RIG) should be given along with the first dose.
 Two doses are given for people who have been vaccinated before.
 One dose is given right away and another is given on the third day.
-RIG is not needed for people who have already had the vaccine.
+RIG is considered unnecessary for people who previously received a complete vaccination series with a cell-culture vaccine or who previously had a documented adequate rabies virus-neutralizing antibody titer following vaccination with noncell-culture vaccine.